 Lyme Disease Occurrence in Fairfax County

 In Virginia, as well as the U.S., the most commonly reported tick-borne illness is Lyme disease, followed distantly by spotted fever group rickettsiosis, ehrlichiosis and anaplasmosis.
 Tick-borne disease cases are reported geographically throughout Fairfax County so all residents should be considered at risk of infection.
-More information about Lyme disease and other tick-borne illnesses are available in the Health Department’s Communicable Disease report.
+More information about Lyme disease and other tick-borne illnesses is available in the Health Department’s Communicable Disease report.

 Tick Paralysis Disease